 Just like with all my gluten free travel guides, I try to keep this post as updated as possible… so you can have the best trip possible!
 It’s currently updated for 2023.

 Here is a list of CLOSED restaurants that previously had gluten free options:

 - Köles A Reform Konyha

 - Food Allergy Center TAC*

 You may see these restaurants mentioned in other articles or review sites – please don’t waste your time trying to find them.
 Note: * indicates recommended by Hungarian celiac society.

 Where to Stay in Budapest if you’re Gluten Free

 As always, I highly recommend choosing accommodation that caters to gluten free guests – either with your own kitchen, or a celiac friendly hotel breakfast!

-On both of my trips to Budapest, I stayed in an Airbnb.
-I would totally recommend staying in an Airbnb in Budapest for a few reasons: 1) Airbnbs are plentiful and insanely affordable in Budapest, and 2) You’ll have your own kitchen to prepare gluten free food.
-Use my code for $40 off your first Airbnb!
+On both of my trips to Budapest, I stayed in apartments with kitchenettes.
+I would totally recommend staying in something similar in Budapest for a few reasons: 1) They’re plentiful and super affordable in Budapest, and 2) You’ll have your own kitchen to prepare gluten free food.

 Budapest also has a few hotels that cater to gluten free travelers, and some are quite affordable, too!